The new Specialized Crux is claimed to be the world’s lightest gravel bike, boasting a 725g frame for a 56cm bike.

 Specialized S-Works Crux specs

-The spec of my test bike leaves nothing to be desired (as you would hope on a $12,000 bike).
+The spec of my test bike leaves nothing to be desired (as you would hope).

 Specialized S-Works Crux ride impressions

 Setting off on the new Crux, its impressively low weight is, unsurprisingly, its most noticeable attribute.

 Mashing my little pale leggies as hard as I could up steep climbs, the ride quality of the Crux is pretty remarkable – I won’t call it effortless, but the bike has a really addictive and lively feel that’s quite unlike any other gravel bike I’ve ridden.
 It’s a truly eager companion on steeper climbs and a joy to spin away on.

 The super-light frame also contributes to a responsive feel when riding over lower-speed terrain.

 It’s very easy to lift the rear wheel and throw the bike around.
 Reckless (stupid?) high-speed, last-moment bunnyhops over potholes and obstacles are also dispatched with ease.